stackrox/kube-linter/docs/generated/checks.md

 **Description**: Indicates when a DeploymentLike object has a "Pod Disruption Budget" specified with a MaxUnavailable value that is too restrictive.

 **Remediation**: Change the "Pod Disruption Budget" to have a "MaxUnavailableValue" set greater than 0.
+Refer to https://kubernetes.io/docs/tasks/run-application/configure-pdb/ for more information.

 **Template**: [pdb-max-unavailable](templates.md#pod-disruption-budget-configuration-checks)
 ## pdb-min-available